Documentation

 This means:

-• Project-level settings override global settings
+• Project-local settings override user-global settings

 Best practices